 Insurance Continuing Education

-Continuing education, also known as CE, are state-required courses taken by an insurance agent, salesperson, or employee to ensure a satisfactory level of knowledge about the insurance field.
+Continuing education, also known as CE, are state-required courses taken by an insurance agent, salesperson, or employee to ensure a satisfactory level of knowledge about important topics in the insurance field.
 In these courses, you may learn about new types of policies, new laws or statutes that have taken effect, ethics, general insurance knowledge, and many other lessons.
-Life insurance continuing education and property and casualty continuing education are generally all taken at the same time.
+Life insurance continuing education and property and casualty continuing education are generally all taken at the same time, and in most cases, consist of similar coursework.

 How Many CE Credit Hours Are Required For Insurance?

-Depending on the state, the number of continuing education hours that must be taken falls between sixteen (16) and forty (40) per renewal period.
+Depending on the state, the average number of continuing education hours that must be taken falls between sixteen (16) and forty (40) per renewal period.
 Most states have a renewal period of two (2) years, but there are a few exceptions of three (3) and four (4) years.
-There are a few states require that you take a certain number of hours per line of insurance on your license, but most just require credits per license.
+There are also a few states require that you take a certain number of hours per line of insurance on your license, but most just require the credits on a per license.

-There is generally a three (3) hour requirement for an ethics course, and sometimes a mandated course on national flood insurance as well.
+There is generally a three (3) hour requirement for an ethics course, and sometimes a mandated course on national flood insurance depending on the state and types of licenses you carry.

 To find the specific amount of CE credit hours you must complete in your state select your state below to find our Insurance License Renewal pages.